austinramey/personal-vault/1;00 - 4325 - Enterprise System Management/Exam 2 Study.md

 # Chapter 5
 ## Tool: The Convergent Experimental Method
 1. Define the Question and Its Variables
+	- Question statement
+		- Independent variable (or cause)
+		- Dependent variable (or effect)
-2. Pick your testers
+1. Pick your testers
-3. Randomize your test and control
+2. Randomize your test and control
-4. Validate your sample
+3. Validate your sample
+	- Unit of analysis
+	- n = ? (sample size)
+	- Signal-to-noise ratio
-5. Test and analyze
+4. Test and analyze
-6. Decide
+5. Decide
-7. Share learning
+6. Share learning
+- Useful for
+	- Innovating on existing products
+	- Optimizing and continually improving them
+	- Comparing versions in the later stages of an innovation process
 ## Tool: Divergent Experimental Method
 1. Define the problem
 2. Set limits